codlark/cls-docs/docs/index.md

 Use CLS to make cards and things for print-n-play games, prototyping board games, video games, or just to jazz up your favorite TTRPG.

 CLS was made because the two main card programs I used both felt lacking.
-The venerable nanDECK can do most anything, but the arcane syntax and the clinical documentation make it a hard to learn.
+The venerable nanDECK can do most anything, but the opaque syntax and the clinical documentation make it a hard to learn.
 The WYSIWYG [CardMaker](https://github.com/nhmkdev/cardmaker) is easy to use, but it's limitations felt stifling at times.
 So I made a language and renderer that did what I wanted it to, and added some other handy features along the way.

 Some features of note: